fxlin/p3-tee/docs/prepare-fs.md

 ## How to add files to the qemu image

+The final filesystem tree is at
+``out-br/target/``
+But it will be overwritten.

 The overlay filesystem is here, so add files and them do "make..." optee-qemuv8/build/br-ext/board/qemu/overlay/